DSprtn/GTFO_VR_Plugin/README.md

 ### Known issues:

-	Oculus integration seems to be working for the Rift S.
-	If it isn't working for you try to disable controllers in config to play with head aiming and let me know which HMD you have.
+	Oculus integration seems to be working for at least the Rift S, but if it isn't working for you, try to disable controllers in config to play with head aiming and let me know which HMD you have.

 	--- in GTFO\BepInEx\config\com.github.dsprtn.gtfovr.cfg
 	In-game HUD is crappy looking --- intel, objectives, ammo info (except in map)